dzorlu/sdc/unscented-kf/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program
+Implementation of an Unscented Kalman Filter.

+In short, UKFs tackle non-linearities in process and measurement by approximating distributions through the use of sigma points.

 ---